Room on the 3rd Floor: Background

 The album was named after the hotel room where most of the songs were written.
 The album's main songwriters include band members Fletcher and Jones, as well as contributions from James Bourne from the band Busted, as well as some of Busted's main producers.
 The album is directly influenced by three things: modern pop punk, 1960s surfer pop, and tales of unrequited love.
 The track "Get Over You" is hidden, and does not appear on the track listing.
-It can be accessed by rewinding into the pre-gap, prior to the first track, "Five Colours in Her Hair".
+It can be accessed by rewinding into the pregap, prior to the first track, "Five Colours in Her Hair".
 The track cannot be accessed if the album is played in a computer.
 The song was later released as a regular track on the deluxe edition of the band's 2012 compilation album Memory Lane: The Best of McFly.
 Four singles were released from the album: "Five Colours in Her Hair" and "Obviously", which both went to number one, "That Girl", which reached number three, and the title track, "Room on the 3rd Floor", which peaked at five.
 A demo version of the track "Saturday Night" was previously released as "Saturday Nite" on the B-side of the "Five Colours in Her Hair" single.
 The international version of the album removes the songs "Broccoli" and "Surfer Babe" for contractual reasons.
 This version also features alternate artwork – the colour of the band logo is altered from yellow to red.